digital-asset/daml-finance/docs/Tutorials/1_Getting_Started/GettingStarted.md

 ### Issuing the cash instrument

-In order to credit Alice's account with some cash, we first need to introduce a cash `Instrument` in our model.
+In order to credit `Alice`'s account with some cash, we first need to introduce a cash `Instrument` in our model.

 ```Haskell
 let instrumentId = Id with label = "USD"; version = "0"